 This should equate to a weight loss of about 2-3kg, or 4-6 pounds, per month.

-As noted above, this degree of energy restriction has been shown to promote a sustainable rate of fat loss and might even increase lean body mass!
+As noted above, this degree of energy restriction has been shown to promote a sustainable rate of fat loss and might even promote increases in lean body mass - double win!